eyedeekay/i2p.plugins.tor-manager/README.md

 ### Secondary Goals:

 1. Launch Tor Browser
- - Works on Linux, Windows
+ - Works on Linux, Windows, maybe OSX
 2. Configure and launch Tor browser for use with I2P
- - Works on Linux, wierdly, not Windows yet.
+ - Works on Linux, Windows.

 #### Optional Features I might add if there is interest